openhab/openhab-docs/developers/development/bindings.md

 ## Setup and Run the Binding

 To setup the binding you need to configure at least one *Thing* and link an *Item* to it.
-In your workspace in `demo-resources/src/main/resources/things`, you can define and configure *Things* in file with a `*.things` extensions.
+In your workspace in `distro-resources/src/main/resources/things`, you can define and configure *Things* in files with a `*.things` extension.
 The following file defines a thing for the Yahoo Weather binding:

 ```